No. 1 recruit Najee Harris doesn't plan public announcement of college choice

 Harris, in San Antonio for Saturday’s U.S. Army All-American Bowl, reiterated Tuesday that he doesn’t plan to make a public announcement as to whether he will enroll at Alabama or Michigan next week, according to multiple reports.
 Instead, he plans to leave the Army Bowl and head to college.

-While friendly and joking with news reporters after practice, Harris declined to be interviewed beyond that.
+While friendly and joking with news reporters after practice, the running back from Antioch (Calif.) declined to be interviewed beyond that.

-The comments are similar to what he told Scout.com before arriving in Texas.
+The comments are similar to what Harris — a first-team American Family Insurance ALL-USA player — told Scout.com before arriving in Texas.

 “I’m still committed to Alabama, but I will know for sure by Saturday where I’m going to go,” Harris told Scout.
 “I’m not going to announce anything during the game or anything like that.
 I’ll just know where for sure I’m going.
 I know I’m going from San Antonio to college.”